AyushiChakrabarty/AyushiChakrabarty/README.md

 -   👯 I’m looking forward to collaborate with other like-minded people :wink:
 -   📬 How to reach me: [Let's get in touch!][linkedin]
 -   🧗 I try to: Explore new paths and push my limits
+-   🥅 Goals: To master the skill of hardware-software co-design. :smile:

 [linkedin]:https://www.linkedin.com/in/ayushi-chakrabarty-7b504220b/